S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 ### Dependencies

-_Who is the team (or role keeper) dependent on, from other parts of the organization or the outside world, and what deliverable(s) do these people provide?_
+_Who is the team (or rolekeeper) dependent on, from other parts of the organization or the outside world, and what deliverable(s) do these people provide?_

 Dependencies refer to who and what the delegatees rely on, besides themselves and the key resources they have available, to be able to attend to the domain successfully.
 Some dependencies are prerequisites for the daily work, others are only required occasionally.